ministryofjustice/analytics-platform-control-panel/README.md

 ## Quickstart

-See [Running with Docker](doc/docker.md), or [Running directly on your machine](doc/running.md).
+You can set up a local instance of Control Panel via [Docker](doc/docker.md) or by [running directly on your machine](doc/running.md).
+Both guides recently underwent substantial revisions to make them compatible with our new EKS cluster; please discuss any issues you come across with the team and open a PR to revise the setup documentation.

 ## Deployment

-### Old (pre-EKS) Infrastructure

-Commits to the protected `main` branch will trigger a [Concourse CI pipeline](https://concourse.services.dev.mojanalytics.xyz/teams/admin/pipelines/cpanel-api) which will deploy the changes to our `dev` environment.

-To deploy work branches for testing purposes on the old `dev` environment see [the instructions here](https://ministryofjustice.github.io/ap-tech-docs/documentation/50-systems/control-panel/Deploy-Development-Instance-of-Control-Panel.html).

-Versioned Github releases will trigger [another pipeline](https://concourse.services.alpha.mojanalytics.xyz/teams/admin/pipelines/cpanel-api) and deploy to our `alpha` environment.

-### New (EKS) Infrastructure

-Currently this is NOT automated, but there is a ticket in the backlog to make things work in a similar fashion to how it does on the old infrastructure but via GitHub actions rather than Concourse.
+Currently deployment to our new EKS cluster is NOT automated, but there is a ticket in the backlog to make things work in a similar fashion to how it does on the old infrastructure but via GitHub actions rather than Concourse.

 The modus operandi is simple: